nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_api_server/home.md

 3. Select the server chat (it has a different background color).
 4. Activate LocalDocs collections in the right sidebar.

+Now, your API calls to your local LLM will auto-retrieve relevant snippets from your LocalDocs collection to provide those snippets to the LLM for its response.

+The snippets can be accessed in the API response at `response.choices[0].references`.

-Note: LocalDocs cannot be activated or selected through the API itself.
+(Note: LocalDocs can currently only be activated through the GPT4All UI, not via the API itself).